 North Thurston Public Schools support Native education throughout our district.
 Whether led and supported by our Native Student Program or individual schools or classrooms, we are proud of our work in this field.

 - Bi-Annual government to government work sessions between our school board and the Nisqually Tribe

-- Annual land acknowledgement lesson that is shared district wide followed by the ongoing reading of our land acknowledgement throughout the year
+- An annual land acknowledgement lesson that is shared district wide, followed by the ongoing reading of our land acknowledgement throughout the year

-- Nisqually flag flown at all district buildings
+- Nisqually flags are flown at all district buildings

 - Policy change for graduation requirements to include regalia